VemundFredriksen/Computer-Vision-For-Municipality-Road-Maintenance/webapp/README.md

-# Web App
+# Web Application

 The project web application is built on the React UI library.
-It uses component state, class-based components and relies heavily on functionality from react-leaflet as well as using react-router.
+It uses component state, class-based components as well as functional components, and relies on functionality from react-leaflet.
 For all dependencies you can review the "package.json" file.
 This project uses Webpack in order to generate a JavaScript bundle.
-Husky is used to enforce eslint to run as a pre-commit hook with settings in ".huskyrc", using the recommended airbnb linter settings as well as some customizations as found in ".eslintrc.js"
+Husky is used to enforce eslint to run as a pre-commit hook with settings in ".huskyrc", using the recommended airbnb linter settings as well as some customizations as found in ".eslintrc.js".
+This application is a basic prototype for this prosject and should be built from scratch using a state management framework if the project is to be developed further and extended.

 ## Install dependencies